NaomiLaunders/Repurposing-CCBs-in-SMI/README.md

-# Psychiatric symptom improvement from adjunctive antihypertensive prescribing in severe mental illness: three target trial emulation studies
+# Psychiatric symptom improvement from adjunctive antihypertensive prescribing in severe mental illness

-This repo is currently under development and therefore private!

-Code will be uploaded in chunks from R Studio for version control.
-Chunks will be: Code lists (scripts beginning 1), observations (scripts beginning 2), cohort creation (scripts beginning 3) and analysis (scripts beginning 4).
+This study is still in analysis and therefore changes may still be made to scripts.
+The protocol for this study is available on the Open Science Framework.

 ## Understanding the files